Skip to main content

 Breakfast is the most important meal of the day, but too many hungry students miss a morning meal.
 Schools that offer a Breakfast After the Bell (BAtB) program by implementing models such as Breakfast in the Classroom (BIC), Grab and Go to the Classroom, and Second Chance Breakfast, are able to increase access to school breakfast and provide more kids with the healthy food they need to learn and grow.

-The Student Success Act was adopted during the 2019 legislative session and its passage represented a real commitment by Oregon's leaders to our children, our educators, our schools, and our state.
-This included the expansion of school breakfast programs through the Breakfast after the Bell (BAtB) requirement.
+The Student Success Act (SSA) was adopted during the 2019 legislative session and its passage represented a real commitment by Oregon's leaders to our children, our educators, our schools, and our state.
+The SSA included expansion of school breakfast programs through the Breakfast after the Bell (BAtB) requirement.

 Resources